vemel/github_actions_js/README.md

 However, every project CI/CD has to be set up and updated separately, even though they have a lot in common.
 So, instead of making our life easier, CI/CD just adds a new folder in project to keep an eye on.

-But imagine, what if...
+But imagine, what if we could ...

-What if we could manage our GitHub Actions the same way we manage npm dependencies?
+- manage our GitHub Actions the same way we manage npm dependencies

-What if we could adapt CI/CD for different projects to our needs and still keep them in sync?
+- adapt CI/CD for different projects to our needs and still keep them in sync

-What if we could share best CI/CD practices and collaborate to raise the bar even higher?
+- share the best CI/CD practices and collaborate to raise the bar even higher

-And finally, what if we could adapt these best practices for a new project with a single command?
+And finally, what if we could add these best practices for a new project with a single command.

 Let's start today:
 - CI/CD for Node.js projects [installation guide](./workflows/README.md)